 When you use E1 and E2 I/O units with any protocol except Optomux, you are communicating with the E1's or E2's memory map.
 Because the memory map was originally developed for SNAP Ethernet brains, it is based on SNAP modules, which differ from the modules used with the brain boards.
-Currently, E1 and E2 I/O units must be configured as if they were SNAP Ethernet I/O units.
+E1 and E2 I/O units with firmware lower than R1.2a must be configured as if they were SNAP Ethernet I/O units.